Hugius/FabiEngine3D/doc/MODEL_ENTITY.md

 - **Size Target Speed**: the speed with which the mesh scales to the target size
   - Type: `decimal`
   - Constraints: at least `0.0`
+- **LOD Distance**: the minimum distance by which the LOD entity will appear/disappear
+  - Type: `decimal`
+  - Constraints: at least `0`
+- **Planar Height**: the Y coordinate from which planar reflections are captured
+  - Type: `decimal`
+  - Constraints: none
 - **Specular**: specular lighting is rendered on the mesh
   - Type: `boolean`
   - Constraints: none